reusables/breakpoints.js/README.md

 ## Why?

-In responsive web design, it's mostly about using media queries to adjust the layout as the screen increases in size.
-Typically, this means breaking the content from a stacked layout, into additional columns.
-But between breakpoints, content is allowed to stretch.
-So each block in a column could potentially have alternate layouts based on the narrowness of the column it is in.

-Imagine, that the block started out with a "medium" layout for the block, within a stacked mobile design.
-This block would stretch to fill the width of screen, eventually revealing a "large" version of the block.
-Then, when we hit tablet, the content breaks into two columns.
-But to fit the two columns, the columns go back to a narrower width, forcing the block to switch to a "small" layout.
-Now these two columns stretch as the screen gets wider, with the block switching through it's different sizes.
-This behavior repeating each time a new column breaks out and the column gets narrower, then stretches with the screen size.
-Until a better term comes along, this could be called "modular responsive design", where a block on the page has it's own set of breakpoints and layout rules at these breakpoints.

-But with media queries, this is not easy to do as you have to either copy styles from a previous breakpoint into the current one or else undo styles from the previous breakpoint in order resulting in a stylesheet that is a bear to maintain.
+Let's say I have a block in a responsive design.
+I have three versions of the block: "small", "medium", and "large".
+Imagine this block in a single column layout.
+It starts off at "medium", then stretches to "large", until eventually another column is introduced, and it goes to "small" because the column it is in is made smaller in order to fit the newly added column.
+This same sort of thing happens as each additional column is introduced and the columns stretch.
+Until a better term comes along, we can call this "modular responsive design".

-It would be much easier to accomplish this if breakpoints were defined on individual blocks rather than on the screen.
-In fact, why not treat the whole document as a block itself and define breakpoints on everything the same way.
-Maybe we don't really need media queries?
+But with media queries, this is not easy to do.
+You end up copying rules across breakpoints in order to reproduce the layout of the block.
+Media queries are only concerned with the width of the screen, whereas the layout of the block is determined by the width of the block itself.
+It would be much easier to accomplish this if breakpoints were defined on individual blocks rather than on the screen, as with media queries.

 Enter `breakpoints.js`, a jQuery plugin that makes modular responsive design possible by adding classes to elements based on defined breakpoints.
+And voila!
+You have modular responsive design.